 Motley Fool Stock Pick Strategy Components

 SA uses a combination of fundamental components to present the arguments to buy a position as well as the counterarguments to avoid the position.
 I personally like this approach of playing devil’s advocate simultaneously to keep the reader on their toes and not be overly subjective to just the long-only story.
 Most of the picks are detailed in an interview like manner as both teams lay out the drivers behind their picks.
-Here are some common strategy components and drivers that help SA shape their decisions in selecting their picks:
+Here’s a video of David explaining the strategy:

 Catalysts are the most compelling active factors for taking a position.
 These can range from upcoming product cycle upgrades and robust product pipeline development to global/macro to industry/sector trends.
 For example, the China U.S. trade war is perceived as detrimental to U.S. imports, but XYZ stock may benefit from shifting their supply chain early to Vietnam-based manufacturers unaffected by tariffs.

 Valuation is a key component used in all SA stock picks.
+Motley Fool stock market picks consist of both large cap and small cap stocks.
 The more under-valued a stock is compared to its peers, the more attractive it becomes if there are catalysts on the horizon.
 For example, XYZ is trading at only 2X sales and 2X book value (BV) at a forward price-earnings (P/E) of 8, while the industry average is 5X sales and 4X BV and forward P/E of 15.
-If a metrics are truly comparable, then the undervaluation premise becomes compelling.
+If metrics are truly comparable, then the undervaluation premise becomes compelling.
 For example, a company trading under its cash-per-share (CPS) value with zero long-term debt and five-percent year-over-year (YOY) top-line growth would raise the (under) valuation premise to the top for investment consideration.

 Overreactions on unexpected fundamental news may present short-term buying opportunities assuming the trigger is a temporary event.
 For example, XYZ stock plummets 20-percent on a top-line earnings miss.
 However, further investigation reveals the miss was based on expected large contracts closing three-days after the end of the earnings period.
 Meanwhile, the company maintains its original sales forecast and raises EPS full-year guidance.
 In this case, the market overreacts on a temporary short-fall in revenues that will show up on the next quarterly earnings report.